damela/CS209A_AD_Project/Models_combined.md

 ### New Response Variable: CDRSB Slope

-To remove the longitudinal component of the data, we engineer the features $m = \texttt{slope_overall}$ as well as $m_i = \texttt{slope}_i$ where $i$ correspond to the $i$-th visit.
+To remove the longitudinal component of the data, we engineer the features $m = \texttt{slope_overall}$ as well as $m_i = \texttt{slope}_i$ where $i$ correspond to the $i$-th year since baseline.
 The response variable becomes $\texttt{slope_overall}$ and the CDRSB score is predicted based on the formula above.
 Finally, the diagnosis is predicted from the classifier discussed in the EDA

-- CDRSB $\le 0$: Final diagnosis is CN
+* CDRSB $< .5$: Final diagnosis is CN
-- $0 <$ CDRSB$ < 4.0$: Final diagnosis is MCI
+* $0.5 \le$ CDRSB$ < 4.0$: Final diagnosis is MCI
-- CDRSB$\ge 4.0$: Final diagnosis is AD
+* CDRSB$\ge 4.0$: Final diagnosis is AD

 ### Feature Engineering

 First, we add the new features to the main dataframe.
-In addition to computing the overall CDRSB slope, we also compute the current slope at each increment of time for each patient.
+In addition to computing the overall CDRSB slope, we also compute an incremental slope estimate at each visit for each patient.